NestorRescigno/software-engineering--reference-architecture--demo/README.md

 For the workflow to work, there must be a repository of derivatives, this repository can be nexus or codeartifact depending on how it is configured.
 This example uses the aws best practice account to build and deploy the software to both a development and production infrastructure.
-The workflow has the same secret configured for both environments.
-In a real situation the secret will be different for each environment
 ````
 ...
  aws-access-key: ${{secret.aws-access-key}}